Canopy Growth Corporation (CGC) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 13.52% over the past month, lagging the Medical sector's loss of 3% and the S&P 500's loss of 5.3% in that time.
+Prior to today's trading, shares of the company had lost 12.47% over the past month.
+This has lagged the Medical sector's loss of 1.05% and the S&P 500's loss of 3.76% in that time.

-Wall Street will be looking for positivity from CGC as it approaches its next earnings report date.
-On that day, CGC is projected to report earnings of -$0.21 per share, which would represent year-over-year growth of 74.39%.
-Our most recent consensus estimate is calling for quarterly revenue of $85.92 million, up 48.06% from the year-ago period.
+CGC will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect CGC to post earnings of -$0.30 per share.
+This would mark year-over-year growth of 63.41%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $85.92 million, up 48.06% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$1.14 per share and revenue of $374.76 million, which would represent changes of +5% and +24.96%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for CGC.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.62% lower.
-CGC is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.62% lower within the past month.
+CGC currently has a Zacks Rank of #3 (Hold).

 The Medical - Products industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 172, which puts it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 179, putting it in the bottom 30% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.